Spiceworks vs Zendesk comparison

 Spiceworks vs. Zendesk

-Spiceworks is ranked 16th in Help Desk Software with 47 reviews while Zendesk is ranked 10th in Help Desk Software with 57 reviews.
+Spiceworks is ranked 16th in Help Desk Software with 47 reviews while Zendesk is ranked 11th in Help Desk Software with 57 reviews.
 Spiceworks is rated 7.8, while Zendesk is rated 8.2.
 The top reviewer of Spiceworks writes "Good low-cost service desk system, but lacks in automation workflows and categorization ".
-On the other hand, the top reviewer of Zendesk writes "Straightforward, very transparent, and very well organized".
+On the other hand, the top reviewer of Zendesk writes "Stable tool, making it reliable for handling tasks but difficult initial setup".
 Spiceworks is most compared with Zabbix, Lansweeper, ServiceNow, Freshdesk and ManageEngine ServiceDesk Plus, whereas Zendesk is most compared with ServiceNow, JIRA Service Management, Atlassian Confluence, Freshservice and Microsoft Dynamics CRM.
 See our Spiceworks vs. Zendesk report.

 See our list of best Help Desk Software vendors.